 Saturnalia was a festival held between 17 and 24 December, which began in the days of the Roman Empire.
 This was a week of feasting, gift-giving and an excuse for an orgy during the Northern Hemisphere's winter solstice.
 The objective of the debauchery and dancing around (carol was to give the sun a nudge and send a message to Mother Earth to begin reproducing for the spring.
 This seemed to work quite well because sure enough, in spring things started growing again.

-The traditional Christmas colours of red and green, being complementary colours2, represent male and female, fertility and incubation.
+The traditional Christmas colours of red and green, being complementary colours, represent male and female, fertility and incubation.
 Pagan decorations still seen around Christmas include the red berries and green leaves of holly, mistletoe and wreaths.
-Yule festivities are a mixture of customs and beliefs going back thousands of years.

 In the 2nd century, the winter solstice was 6 January and Christians celebrated both the birth and the appearance of God's Son on that day, Epiphany Day.

 By the 4th century, the date for the winter solstice had moved to 25 December and Pope Julius I declared that Jesus' birthday celebrations would also be on that day.
 This effectively transformed the Pagan occasion into a Christian holy day (holiday).

 This was not, however, merely a convenient way to 'Christianize' a Pagan celebration.
 There is nothing to prove what date Jesus was born on, or the season, or even the year, but the Church, after immense deliberation over the available evidence, decided on 25 December.